Nakayama Miho no Tokimeki High School: Development

 Nakayama Miho no Tokimeki High School was the first bishōjo game featuring a Japanese idol.
 Miho Nakayama, a popular actress and singer in Japan during the 1980s, is featured on the game's cover and makes a cameo appearance in the game itself.
 It was created through a collaboration between Nintendo and Square Co., the later of which had just finished Final Fantasy.
 The game was developed by Hironobu Sakaguchi (creator of Final Fantasy), and Yoshio Sakamoto (producer of Metroid).
 Sakamoto, then in his fifth year at Nintendo, was excited at the prospect of making an adventure game, but came up with an idea of using a real life celebrity instead of creating a new character, to make the game feel like an "event" or a "kind of festival".
-The game was developed in a two-week period.
+The game was developed over the course of three months, with Sakaguchi and several others from Square travelling from Tokyo down to the Nintendo offices in Kyoto for a two-week crunch period at the end to finish off the project.

 It was the third game compatible with the Disk Fax network of the Disk System, and uses a blue floppy disk instead of the regular yellow disk.
-In 1987 Square wanted to make a Disk Fax adventure game, and Nintendo suggested that the game include an idol, as it would interest players.
+In 1987 Square wanted to make a Disk Fax adventure game, and Nintendo suggested that the game includes an idol, as it would interest players.
 Though most compatible games used the Disk Fax network to upload high scores or time trials onto the official rankings system, Nakayama Miho no Tokimeki High School was the only game where players used the network to register that they had completed the game to receive prizes.
 The game also contained a phone number which players could call to hear hints concerning the gameplay or listen to a personal message voiced by Miho Nakayama herself.
 This phone service ended shortly after the release of the game, and the messages and hints are displayed in text form in subsequent versions of the game.
-The Disk Fax service was used for a contest from December 19, 1987, to February 29, 1988, in which 8000 winners received an autographed phonecard (for those who finished the game with the "normal" ending) and 8000 received a special VHS tape (for those who finished with the "best" ending.)
+The Disk Fax service was used for a contest from December 19, 1987, to February 29, 1988, in which 8000 winners received an autographed phonecard (for those who finished the game with the "normal" ending) and 8000 received a special VHS tape (for those who finished with the "best" ending).